keghub/hubspot-dotnet-sdk/docs/hubspot/basic-configuration.md

 ## Authentication

-Since HubSpot always require any of the two supported authentication methods, convenience methods are offered to set up the authentication method without the need of using `AddClientConfiguration`.
+Since HubSpot always require any of the two supported authentication methods, convenience methods are offered to set up the authentication method without the need of using `ConfigureHubSpotClient`.

 ```csharp
 services.AddHubSpot(hs =>